We keep it simple-no contracts

 1. Initial Service

-Quarterly service begins 30 days after your initial treatment.
-For example, we will treat the exterior of your home every third month.
+Quarterly service begins 30 days after your initial service.
+For example, we will service your home every third month.

 3. Beyond First Year